ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 - In version `1.2.0`, to distinguish between the multiple Windows agents installed on a single Windows host, a new parameter was introduced in the agent config file named `SATELLITE_CONNECTOR_INSTANCE_NAME`.
 This parameter is appended to the Service Name and separated by a `-`.
 To install multiple Windows agents, you must now specify a config file when calling the installation or uninstallation scripts.

 - The Windows agent runs as a node process on the Windows host.
-In both the IBM Cloud Console and the IBM Cloud CLI, the node process ID is appended to the Connector name and separated by a `.`.
+In both the IBM Cloud Console and the IBM Cloud command-line interface (CLI), the node process ID is appended to the Connector name and separated by a `.`.

 - In versions earlier than `1.2.0` of the Windows agent, you weren't allowed to specify a config file for the installation or uninstallation scripts.
 Instead, the scripts automatically took the file `config.json` from the same directory and used it to install or uninstall a single Windows agent.